exalens/userguide/docs/datsources/opcua.md

 ## Collect and Store

 After the data source client is created, click on the data source client.
 Click on "Configure" to open the OPC UA folder structure.
 Browse through the server folders, select the variables you want to subscribe to, and drag them into the subscription list area.
 Click on "Save Subscription."
 Upon successful subscription, you will be taken to the live view where you can monitor the live data.
+The data collected from these subscriptions will be stored in a time series database for further analysis and historical reference.

 ![live view with subscription](opcua_img/11.png)